 Module #1 introduces the user to how trauma is defined in Indiana, how to customize the user’s information, the facility’s information, workflow, and the use of facility defined questions.
-It is just over 23 minutes long.
+It is 23 minutes long.

 Module #2 shows the user how to enter data into the trauma registry, including what can be found on which tab, usage of the action menu, and how to find entries that have been started in order to continue data entry.
-It is almost 27 and a half minutes long.
+It is 27 and a half minutes long.

 Module #3 shows the user how to use the report writer function to explore data in the system through the use of canned reports, as well as the creation of transactional, analytical, and exploratory reports.
-It is nearly 28 and a half minutes long.
+It is 28 and a half minutes long.

 The demographics section is the first page of an incident form where the patient's medical record number, injury date and time, and basic information about the patient are entered, including: name, DOB, race, gender, and address.